 Does every health app need to be HIPAA compliant?

 Fortunately, just because you’re a health app doesn’t mean that you need to adhere to HIPAA privacy and security laws.
 The true test is whether you will be sharing health info with a Covered Entity.
 A Covered Entity means anyone who provides treatment, payment, and operations in healthcare.
-These include doctor’s and dentist’s offices, psychologists, health plans, insurance companies, HMOs, and more.
+These include doctor’s offices, psychologists, health plans, insurance companies, HMOs, remote dental service providers and more.

 When HIPAA technically doesn’t apply to you:

-- You store health data on your website or app and you don’t share it with a covered entity, instead of Patient Health Information, what you’re dealing with is called Consumer Health Information.
+- Let’s say that you have a telemedicine website or other types of healthcare apps, and you’re storing health data on your website or app but you don’t share it with a covered entity.
+Instead of Patient Health Information, what you’re dealing with is called Consumer Health Information.
 Alternatively, you do share it with a covered entity, and you fully de-identify it before sharing it.
 Note that there are caveats here: just because you don’t share the data with a covered entity, doesn’t mean the end-user won’t.
 You have to cover this edge case.
 Also, you really should put in additional safeguards for the data in case you get hacked.
 At minimum, put the patient data (those with personal identifiers) in an isolated database from the rest of the data.

 - You store health metrics that aren’t considered health data, so they’re not considered PHI.
 For example: calories burned, steps taken, or distance covered.
 This is how the wearable companies all get away with it, but I imagine once hospitals are using wearable data the loophole will no longer exist.
 But just follow the lead of the big players — you won’t go down before they do.